-Machu Picchu is located 80 km (50 miles) northwest of Cusco (Peru) at an altitude of 2,430 meters, 450 meters from the Urubamba River.
+Machu Picchu is located 80 km (50 miles) northwest of Cusco (Peru) at 2,430 meters, 450 meters from the Urubamba River.
 It is about 112 kilometers from Cusco by train.
-This Inca site is surrounded by impressive and steep mountain ranges, separated by narrow valleys and deep ravines.
-Machu Picchu National Park is essential for its archaeological value and various ecosystems within its boundaries.
+This Inca site is surrounded by impressive, steep mountain ranges separated by narrow valleys and deep ravines.
+Machu Picchu National Park is essential for its archaeological value and various ecosystems.

 No trip to Peru is complete without visiting Machu Picchu (“Old Mountain” in Quechua).
 Because the Spaniards failed to find Machu Picchu, it was impossible to explore it.

-This city remained well preserved and was not destroyed, and was only at the hands of the “Pachamama.”
+This city remained well preserved, was not destroyed, and was only at the hands of the “Pachamama.”
 The Inca city is one of the reasons why it is one of the most important Inca ruins.
-In a worldwide Internet poll in 2007, Machu Picchu was voted one of the New Seven Wonders of the World.
+In a worldwide Internet poll in 2007, Machu Picchu was voted one of the World’s New Seven Wonders.